Ringo-Star/UCB_CS61B/README.md

-# UCB_CS61B
+# UCB_CS61B: Lecture Notes

 Materials related with UCB CS61B data structure course.
 Contain useful links and assessments for students OUT of UCB.

-# Lecture Notes

 ## Lec 1: Introduction to Java

-When we execute java file in a terminal, we need to first compile .java to ".class", for some reasons: 1. ".class" has been type checked to avoid errors.
-2. ".class" is easier for computer to understand.
-3. minor benefit: others only see your ".class" file, not source code[security]
+When we execute java file in a terminal, we need to first compile `.java` to `.class`, for some reasons: 1. `.class` has been type checked to avoid errors.
+2. `.class` is easier for computer to understand.
+3. minor benefit: others only see your `.class` file, not source code[security]

 Compile in Gitbash: `$ javac yourfile.java`